 The history of piracy is steeped in legend, full of myth and fantastical stories.
 But what if I told you that some of these stories are based on actual facts?
 In this contraband portion of our ‘Controversies and Contraband’ series we explore the hidden world of female pirates through Mary Read, Anne Bonny, and Grace… Continue reading Ep.
 33: History’s Female Pirates: Mary Read, Anne Bonny, and Grace O’Malley

 Call for podcast guest speakers/ special guests The Coffee & Cocktails® Podcast is looking for a minimum of three guest speakers starting this January for our on-going ‘Controversies and Contraband series’.
 We’ve deliberately set up this series so that it is open to academics and professionals who are studying a myriad of topics from a… Continue reading Call for podcast guest speakers & special guests!

 This month for our 'Controversies and Contraband' series for the Coffee & Cocktails® Podcast, I give you our newest episode on Cancel vs Call-Out culture: What are the differences (if any) between cancel versus call-out culture?
 And what sort of effects can cancel culture have on an individual through the lens of social media?
 In this… Continue reading Episode 32: Cancel vs Call-out Culture

 When serial entrepreneur, Brady Simpson, made the decision to start up and found his own businesses (Simtek and Peanut), he took his years of experience working at Facebook and LinkedIn to discover what it really takes to succeed in the tech industry.
-In this one-hour interview he sits down with Dr Ann Wand to discuss… Continue reading Bonus Episode: The path to successful entrepreneurship
+In this one-hour interview he sits down with Dr Ann Wand to discuss… Continue reading Bonus Episode (available now): The path to successful entrepreneurship